sman11235/comprehensive_productivity_tracker/README.md

 # Comprehensive Productivity Tracker

-This repository is a local-first productivity data pipeline:
+This repository is a local-first event pipeline for collecting personal activity data, normalizing it through Kafka, persisting it in PostgreSQL/PostGIS, and exposing it through a small frontend plus read APIs.

+The current stack includes:

-* Python APIs and pollers ingest external activity and browser location data
+* Python APIs and pollers for GitHub activity, Plaid transactions, and browser location ingestion
-* Kafka transports normalized events
+* Kafka for event transport
-* A Spring Boot consumer persists events into PostgreSQL/PostGIS
+* a Spring Boot consumer for persistence, deduplication, and visit aggregation
-* A static frontend shows visits, known places, and an OpenAI-backed database query experience
+* a static frontend for browsing visits and known places and for running optional OpenAI-backed queries

-## Services
+## Stack Overview

-Run the stack with Docker Compose and the repository exposes:
+Services exposed by Docker Compose:

 * frontend: `http://localhost:3000`
 * auth API: `http://localhost:8000`